Sufficient condition for root reconstruction by parsimony on binary trees with general weights: I.i.d. weights

-where, on the second line, we used again the fact that $\weight$-values on $\ttree$ are above $\minweight$ as well as the fact that all terms in the sum are non-negative by the general bounds on the $\GG$- and $\FF$-values.
-This contradicts~\eqref{eq:contradiction} and concludes the proof. \end{proof}
+where we used again that $\weight$-values on $\ttree$ are above $\minweight$ as well as the fact that all terms in the sum are non-negative by the general bounds on the $\GG$- and $\FF$-values.
+This is a contradiction. \end{proof}